lindaabdalqader-ux/stock-analysis-project/README.md

 # AAPL Stock Analysis 📊
+A beginner quantitative finance project analyzing stock performance using Python.
 ## Objective

 The goal of this project is to analyze Apple (AAPL) stock data using Python and understand key financial metrics such as returns, volatility, and overall performance.